 - OHS complications and comorbid illnesses management

-Advanced cases of OHS require ICU admission, thus if the patient is confused and lethargic, respiratory acidosis reflected by a pH of less than 7.3, there is fatigue of the respiratory muscles, aggravation of hypoxia in the form of hypercapnia.
+Advanced cases of OHS require ICU admission.
+Such cases include: If the patient is confused and lethargic, respiratory acidosis reflected by a pH of less than 7.3, there is the fatigue of the respiratory muscles, aggravation of hypoxia in the form of hypercapnia.

-- Medroxyprogesterone acetate, a synthetic progesterone, a breathing stimulator: This remedy has been efficiently used in patients with OHS, which elevates ventilatory response to hypercapnia.
+Medroxyprogesterone acetate, synthetic progesterone, a breathing stimulator: This remedy has been efficiently used in patients with OHS, and elevates ventilatory response to hypercapnia.
 Administration of medroxyprogesterone acetate leads to a decrease in PaCO2 and an elevation in PaO2.
-Possible side effect is hypercoagulation, especially in those who are predisposed to this condition.
+A possible side effect is hypercoagulation, especially in those who are predisposed to this condition.

-- Acetazolamide is the carbonic anhydrase inhibitor; a moderate diuretic may become a reason for metabolic acidosis leading to an increase in minute ventilation, reducing PaCO2 level.
+Acetazolamide is the carbonic anhydrase inhibitor; a moderate diuretic may become the reason for metabolic acidosis leading to an increase in minute ventilation, thus reducing PaCO2 level.
 In addition, acetazolamide stipulates decline of serum bicarbonate level.

-- Vertical banded gastroplasty (VBG) allows restricting the volume of the stomach.
+- Vertical banded gastroplasty (VBG) allows restriction of the volume of the stomach.

 - Adjustable gastric banding (AGB)